Agile Software Development vs. Waterfall Software Development

-The Agile Lifecycle
+The Agile Lifecycle and Its Methodologies

 The Agile Process Flow

-- Retirement - End-of-life activities, including customer notification and migration
+- Retirement: End-of-life activities, including customer notification and migration.

-Agaile Software Development Lifecycle
+Agile Software Development Workflow

 A typical iteration process flow can be visualized as follows:

-- Development - Design and develop software based on defined requirements
+- Development: Design and develop software based on defined requirements.

-- Delivery - Integrate and deliver the working iteration into production
+- Delivery: Integrate and deliver the working iteration into production.

 Making the Agile Process Work for You

 As with any methodology, there are advantages and disadvantages (Read about the advantages and disadvantages of Agile).
 The Agile method is more suitable in situations where customers and project stakeholders are available to provide input, functional portions of software are needed quickly, flexibility is desired to accommodate changing requirements, and the team is co-located and able to collaborate effectively.

-- Daily Meetings - Host consistent or daily stand-up meetings to maintain open communication, hold workers accountable, and keep each iteration moving forward
+- Daily Meetings: Host consistent or daily stand-up meetings to maintain open communication, hold workers accountable, and keep each iteration moving forward.

-- Live Demonstrations - Deliver live demonstrations of each iteration’s final product to show progress
+- Live Demonstrations: Deliver live demonstrations of each iteration’s final product to show progress.

-- Share Feedback - Receive feedback from stakeholders and customers and share it with the entire team before the next iteration begins
+- Share Feedback: Receive feedback from stakeholders and customers and share it with the entire team before the next iteration begins.

-- Remain Agile - Make changes to your process based on feedback to ensure each iteration improves the last
+- Remain Agile: Make changes to your process based on feedback to ensure each iteration improves the last.

 Streamline the Agile Software Lifecycle with Smartsheet for Project Management